ta-data-bcn/Project-Week-5-Your-Own-Project/your-project/README.md

         Here you can find the final datasets with the cleaned data ready for visualization and Exploratory Data Analysis.
     - Figures:
         All the figures that have been used for the presentation and the figures that has been done under the analysis part of the project
-    - Project_4_Data_Wrangling.ipynb
+    - Project_W5_Data_Wrangling.ipynb
         Jupyter notebook with all the data collection and data cleaning.
-    - Project_4_Data_Wrangling.ipynb
+    - Project_W5_Data_Visualization_Paper.ipynb
-        Jupyter notebook with all the Exploratory Data Analysis and Data Visualization
+        Jupyter notebook with all the Exploratory Data Analysis and Data Visualization.
+        It is structured as a paper, with all the explanations about the data analysis.

 <a name="links"></a>